vranasm/coder/README.md

 _______________

 Written in Vue.js (npm webpack).
 Very simplistic look, mostly as proof of concept.
+After clone you need to run "npm install" in frontend directory to inicialize project.

 Communicates with full path (requests are http://localhost...) for easier debugging.
 Should be replaced in release with relative paths.